missiletechradar/batchpad-pp/README.md

 ThatGuyVR's original script: https://github.com/Thatguyvr15/Batchpad/releases/tag/Batchpad

+**In case you can't run batch files without running them as admin after installing this, run CMD as admin and copy-paste this:** reg add "HKCR\batfile\shell\open\command" /ve /t REG_EXPAND_SZ /d "\"%SystemRoot%\\System32\\cmd.exe\" /k \"%1\" %*" /f

+Because of an instalation bug in Batchpad++, this issue can be triggered at the registry level, and this simple command can fix it.

 This is a fork of ThatGuyVR's Batchpad text editor.
 This program includes the following features:

  - Ability to change color scheme